cs1302uga/cs1302-tutorials/refresher/variables.md

 Scanner s = new Scanner(System.in);
 Scanner t = s;
 ```

+Before moving on, take a moment to draw a diagram on a sheet of paper that shows how this looks
+under the hood.
+You can come up with any arbitrary memory addresses that you wish.

+Your drawing should look very similar to the previous example with an extra variable for `t` that
+contains the same value as the variable `s`.
+We provide the more common version of this diagram
+below.

 The first line is the same as in Example 2.
 On the second line: i) the variable `t` is declared
 with `Scanner` as its type; ii) the value of `s` is retrieved by the computer; then iii) the